-To assist in evaluating our compensation practices and the level of compensation provided to our executives, the committee from time to time retains an independent compensation consultant to provide advice and ongoing recommendations on these matters that are consistent with our business goals and pay philosophy.
+To assist in evaluating our compensation practices and the level of compensation provided to our executives, the committee retains an independent compensation consultant to provide advice and ongoing recommendations on these matters that are consistent with our business goals and pay philosophy.
 We believe that this input and advice produces more informed decision-making and assures that an objective perspective is considered in this important governance process.
-In September of 2020, the committee retained Meridian as its executive compensation consultant, and transitioned from Pearl Meyer Partners LLC ("Pearl Meyer").